 1. Identify Your Suppliers

-Why does having clear knowledge of your suppliers elevate supply chain sustainability management?
+Why does comprehensive supplier identification elevate supply chain sustainability management?
 Here are four reasons:

 Improved Risk Assessments